Tenancy lengths on the increase as London leads the way

 “However, we’re now seeing a shift towards longer term rentals and the security that they can provide both landlords and tenants.
 Our research has shown that tenants want to feel settled and if landlords can provide a suitable living space and service, tenancy lengths may increase across the UK.

-"Through this type of extended agreement, we hope to see more cooperation between landlords and renters who both benefit from the affordability and stability long term renting can provide," he added.
+"Through this type of extended agreement, we hope to see more cooperation between landlords and renters who both benefit from the affordability and stability long term renting can provide.

 Andrew Turner, chief executive at Commercial Trust, commented: